facedevMG/devmglisitra/tudu.rst

 Features
 =======
   lisitra will be an app for  referencing  IT professional or those who have got their degrees recently  around Madagascar Area.
 If you are searching for talents . it will be for you.

 Data Used / displayed
 ========
-  name
-  contacts
-  url websites/portfolio
-  bio
-  photo
-  skills
-  Interest
-  repositories/projects
-  language
-  year experience
+  name, contacts, url websites/portfolio, bio, photo, skills, Interest, repositories/projects, language, year experience

 Functional specification
 ======